yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: Props.
--   _props.children_ `Element`: Children to be rendered.
+-   _props.children_ `React.ReactNode`: Children to be rendered.

 _Returns_

--   `Component|null`: Rendered child components if post has more than one revision, otherwise null.
+-   `React.ReactNode`: Rendered child components if post has more than one revision, otherwise null.

 ### PostLastRevisionPanel